Welcome to LearnPyQt — the complete guide to building GUI apps with Python & Qt.

 Use signal redirection to add a multi-tab interface

 As your applications become more complex you may finding yourself wanting to perform long-running tasks, such as interacting with remote APIs or performing complex calculations.
-By default any code you write exists in the same thread and process, meaning your long-running code can actually block Qt execution and cause your app to "hang".
+By default any code you write exists in the same thread and process, meaning your long-running code can actually block Qt execution and cause your Python GUI app to "hang".
 In this PyQt5 tutorial we'll cover how to avoid this happening and keep your applications running smoothly, no matter the workload.

 All but the simplest of apps will usually need to interact with some kind of external data store — whether that's a database, a remote API or simple configuration data.
 The Qt ModelView architecture simplifies the linking and updating your UI with data in custom formats or from external sources.
 In this PyQt5 tutorial we'll discover how you can use Qt ModelViews to build high performance Python GUIs.